-Cybersecurity performance management is the process of evaluating your cybersecurity program's maturity based on top-level risks and the associated level of investment (people, processes and technology) needed to improve your security security to meet regulatory requirements and business outcomes.
+Cybersecurity performance management is the process of evaluating your cybersecurity program's maturity based on top-level risks and the associated level of investment (people, processes, and technology) needed to improve your security to meet regulatory requirements and business outcomes.

 Additionally, communicating findings to senior management has always been a challenge.
-The highly technical metrics used need to be summarized into digestible insights for board meetings, often lacking any real context.
+The highly technical metrics must be summarized into digestible insights for board meetings, often lacking real context.

-Mckinsey Digital offers examples of reports send to senior management that mention "millions of attacks the organization faces per week or per day" while this number may be eye-catching, it doesn't provide adequate context.
+Mckinsey Digital offers examples of reports sent to senior management that mention "millions of attacks the organization faces per week or per day."
+While this number may be eye-catching, it doesn't provide adequate context.

 The truth is most board members want to know how your organization compares to its peers, not that you stopped 3,600 malware threats per day.

-Worst of all, these reports generally capture a moment in time which can be out of date tomorrow.
+Worst of all, these reports generally capture a moment that could become outdated tomorrow.

 Yet, building defenses and maintaining regulatory compliance is no longer enough.
-Board members, C-suite executives and even shareholders are demanding to understand the impact and effectiveness of security investments and what the security gaps their organization has.
+Board members, C-suite executives, and even shareholders are demanding to understand the impact and effectiveness of security investments and the security gaps in their organization.

 The problem for CISOs is that the technical knowledge needed to understand the effectiveness of cybersecurity initiatives is generally lacking, even at the board level.